 The MCR Committee is a group of democratically elected graduate students and postdocs charged with representing the MCR within the college and providing various entertainments (‘ents’) and events for all MCR members to enjoy.
 In addition to keeping things running smoothly, they strive to create a sense of community for all MCR members and a welcoming environment in college.

-The Committee meets several times per term, generally on Mondays or Tuesdays at around 19:00 in the MCR.
-All MCR members are welcome to attend and speak at any committee meeting, however non-committee members may only vote at Open Meetings.
-MCR members are encouraged to get in touch with the Committee about any issues they wish to have discussed at a meeting.
-This can be done by contacting the President with your concern or, if you wish to speak at the meeting, contacting the Secretary several days in advance of Monday so that your item may be added to the agenda.
+The committee meets several times a term, including open meetings, where members of the MCR are welcome to attend and vote on the matters being discussed.
+If you wish to have something discussed at either a closed or open meeting, please contact either the President with you concern or, if you wish to speak at the meeting, contacting the Secretary several days in advance of the meeting so that your item may be added to the agenda.

 If you have a question, as a current student, an incoming student or as a prospective applicant, then please feel free to email us: add @trinhall.cam.ac.uk to the addresses below our names, e.g., mcr-president.
 Enquiries should be directed to the relevant officer, or to the President if they do not fit into any of the specific duties of the other committee members.
 We look forward to hearing from you!